ssloy/triador/README.md

 Note that R3 + 27 * R4 is equal to 15, the result of 2+13 operation.

 ## 6-trit addition
 Are [-13..+13] registers not expressive enough?
-No problems, let us introduce a word data type.
+No problems, let us continue with the word data type.
 [This program](https://github.com/ssloy/triador/blob/master/prog/long-add.txt) writes a 6-trit number to R1,R2 and a second 6-trit number to R3,R4.
 Then a 6-trit sum is computed and stored in R4,R5.

 ![](https://raw.githubusercontent.com/ssloy/triador/master/doc/long-add.png)